aeen-bolandian/Fourth-Assignment-Steam-Scraper/README.md

 To enhance your project further:

-- Expand data extraction to additional websites, such as [website](link).
+- Expand data extraction to additional websites, such as [Oscar Winning Films](https://www.scrapethissite.com/pages/ajax-javascript/).
 - Develop a user interface for interactive querying and sorting.
 - Utilize SQL or NoSQL databases to store the scraped data.